-County Boards of Equalization (County Board) consist of three members or five members depending on the population of the county.
+County Boards of Equalization (County Board) consist of three or five members depending on the population of the county.
 The Board of County Commissioners appoints the members of the County Board.
-The County Board may change and correct any valuation of the county assessor found to be incorrect, as well as hear all protests with regard to locally assessed properties and the value of mines appraised by the Department.
+The County Board may change and correct any valuation of the county assessor found to be incorrect and hear all protests regarding locally assessed properties.